Taming Preference Mode Collapse via Directional Decoupling Alignment in Diffusion Reinforcement Learning¶

 | SRPO | 6.614 | 1.533 | 0.241 | 4.866 | 0.296 | 0.302 | 0.623 |

-DanceGRPO and Flow-GRPO achieve inflated HPS-v2.1 scores but show comprehensive degradation in Aesthetic, CLIP, and GenEval — a typical manifestation of reward hacking.
-D2-Align leads on all metrics except HPS-v2.1.
+DanceGRPO/Flow-GRPO show inflated HPS-v2.1 scores but a comprehensive decline in Aesthetic, CLIP, and GenEval—typical reward hacking.
+D2-Align leads in all metrics except the overfitted HPS-v2.1.

 Ablation Study (DivGenBench Diversity, Table 2)¶